sjoerdvanderhoorn/babbelaar/README.md

-# Babbelaar - Language Learning Through Conversations
+# Kwekken - Language Learning Through Conversations

-Babbelaar is a language learning app that helps you learn a foreign language through personalized conversations with an AI teacher.
+Kwekken is a language learning app that helps you learn a foreign language through personalized conversations with an AI teacher.
 By default, it uses a free LLM service courteously provided by [LLM7.io](https://llm7.io/), but you can also configure it to use OpenAI's ChatGPT with your own API key.

 This app runs completely in your browser, with no server-side component—your data stays local and only conversation messages are sent to the configured AI service.

 ## Try it Online

-You can try Babbelaar online at: **[https://www.babbelaar.com/](https://www.babbelaar.com/)**
+You can try Kwekken online at: **[https://www.kwekken.com/](https://www.kwekken.com/)**

-Or self-host it by downloading this repository: **[https://github.com/sjoerdvanderhoorn/babbelaar](https://github.com/sjoerdvanderhoorn/babbelaar)**
+Or self-host it by downloading this repository: **[https://github.com/sjoerdvanderhoorn/kwekken](https://github.com/sjoerdvanderhoorn/kwekken)**

 ## Features